ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 Angeles.

-The Hollywood Studio District is the area south of Hollywood Blvd, east of El Centro Ave, North of Melrose, and west Western Avenue or the Hollywood freeway.
+The Hollywood Studio District is the area south of Hollywood Blvd, east of El Centro Ave, North of Melrose, and west of Western Avenue or the Hollywood freeway.

 More information about the HSDNC can be found on their [website](http://www.hsdnc.org/).